PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/TransitionControls.md

 ### `TransitionCutoffPercentage`

 Number (double) type.
 Cutoff percentage to use for determining how far to the side of the pads both feet need to be in order to be considered a transition.
-For example `0.5` means both feed must move to one half of the pads.
+For example `0.5` means both feet must move to one half of the pads and `0.33` means both feet must be move to the outer third of the pads.

 ## `dance-double` Cutoff Example